celery/ceps/draft/celery-5-high-level-architecture.rst

 When Celery was conceived, production environments were radically different from today.

-Nowdays most applications are (or should be):
+Nowadays most applications are (or should be):

 * Deployed to a cloud provider's computing resources.
 * Distributed, sometimes between data centers.
-* Failure resilient and Fault Tolerant.
+* Failure Resilient and Fault Tolerant.
 * Observable.
 * Built with scalability in mind.
 * Cloud Native - The application's lifecycle is managed using Kubernetes, Swarm or any other scheduler.